About

 Brett Anderson, the CTO, and Abizar Lakdawalla, the CEO, worked together at Apton Biosystems to develop an ultra-high throughput Next Generation Sequencing & Proteomics platform based on a novel sub-diffraction imaging technology invented by Bryan Staker, co-founder and CTO of Apton.

-The co-founders have >25 years of experience in developing, building and launching systems & applications in genomics such as microfluidic reaction processors, next generation sequencing systems, infectious disease detection panels, liquid biopsies for cancer and sepsis, cell & gene therapy products, single-molecule nanopore-based sequencing at start-ups (Apton, IDbyDNA, Proxeom, Resilience, Synthego, Ultima Genomics, …) and at larger companies such as Illumina and Thermo Fisher Scientific.
-These products were well received by customers and have cumulatively generated >$5B in revenues.
+The co-founders have >25 years of experience in developing, building and launching systems & applications in genomics such as microfluidic reaction processors, next generation sequencing systems, infectious disease detection panels, liquid biopsies for cancer and sepsis, cell & gene therapy products, and single-molecule nanopore-based sequencing at Apton Biosystems, IDbyDNA, Proxeom, Resilience, Synthego, Ultima Genomics, Illumina and Thermo Fisher Scientific.

 Brett is a single-molecule bioengineer by training with a strong background in developing firmware and software for complex life sciences tools, from single-molecule nanopore sequencing to brain implant monitors.